Application of three-body stability to globular clusters: I. The stability radius: Discussion and conclusions

-where $f(e)$ is given by a function (equation~\ref{rtidal_MSC}) fitted to stability results determined analytically from the stability of the general three-body problem.
-This has a wide range of applications, including the effect of unstable orbits on the velocity dispersion profile for Milky Way globular clusters, which is taken up in \citet{PaperII}.
+where $f(e_o)$ is given by a function (\reqNP{rtidal_MSC}) fitted to stability results determined analytically from the stability of the general three-body problem.
+This has a wide range of applications, including the effect of unstable orbits on the velocity dispersion profile for Milky Way globular clusters, which is taken up in the second paper of this series \citep{PaperII}.